OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/creating-projects.md

       --projectGroup=VALUE   The name of the project group to add this project to.
 If the group doesn't exist, it will be created.
+      --lifecycle=VALUE      The name of the lifecycle that the project will use.
       --ignoreIfExists       If the project already exists, an error will be returned.
 Set this flag to ignore the error.
 Common options: